the /conductor

 - return a function to process the file with a Chunk.

-this lets you control which files are included and how they’re transformed.
+this gives you full control over which files are included and how they’re converted.

 Options